jinghuazhao/GWAS-course/I/README.md

 #### Exercises

-Read through the papers in Module V
+Read the Lander & Schork (1994) in Module V.

 Browse the following websites,